Flutter-GG/Project-dart-1/README.md

-## In this readme file I will talked about what di you expected to see from this app
+## In this readme file I will talked about what you expected to see from this app

 ## The 'main' section: